 The volumetry was unmistakably rounded off with a breathtaking rooftop extension, not unlike that marachino cherry atop one's favorite dessert … pity city authorities rarely take dessert.

-Heavy refurbishment of an office building with commercial ground floor and rooftop extension on the rue de Namur in Brussels (work in progress)
+Heavy refurbishment of an office building with commercial ground floor and rooftop extension on the rue de Namur in Brussels

 - Rue de Namur, 59 1000 Brussels